 What if we run out of fuel?

 You will not run out of fuel if you take one of our rental cars as they have 140 litre tanks, and we carry spare petrol too.
 If you take your own vehicle, we will discuss, before the trip, the amount of fuel you are likely to use (expect lots of questions about car, fuel tank size, tyres etc) and advise you how much extra you should carry.
-There is only one itinerary when we will be even close to emptying our tanks and that is the desert section of the Oman Coast and Rub Al Khali Adventure but we always carry extra extra petrol there.
+There is only one itinerary when we will be even close to emptying our tanks and that is the desert section of the Omani Heartland Adventure but we always carry extra extra petrol there.